Security Advice for Dorm Rooms and Campus Living

 Dorm Room Safe

 Where’s My Droid and Find My iPhone are popular apps to help the authorities track down your smart phone if it is stolen.
-Backblaze is a piece of software that can pinpoint the IP address of your PC if it is stolen.
-For Apple users, a program called Find My Mac can lead the police to a stolen Mac.
+There are multiple apps available these days that can help you locate a stolen laptop or PC and For Apple users, a program called Find My Mac can lead the police to a stolen Mac.

 Contact Great Valley Lockshop